19

 • 2

 $\begingroup$ I think the observation about soft questions is well made.
-Thanks for responding. $\endgroup$ Jan 8, 2014 at 17:06
+Thanks for responding. $\endgroup$ Commented Jan 8, 2014 at 17:06

 • $\begingroup$ I'm slightly less optimistic about the built in quality control of MO.
 I've seen answers with elementary blunders that were pointed out in the comments accumulate upvotes several times (and that's after just a few months on MO).
-For answers with elementary blunders not pointed out in the comments, all bets are off obviously (I should know, I wrote some such myself). $\endgroup$ Jul 6, 2014 at 4:05
+For answers with elementary blunders not pointed out in the comments, all bets are off obviously (I should know, I wrote some such myself). $\endgroup$ Commented Jul 6, 2014 at 4:05

 5